RokctAI/rPanel/README.md

 This is the "Boss Mode" installation.
 It sets up everything from scratch on a fresh Ubuntu 22.04 or Debian 11/12 server.

 **What it installs:**
+- Node.js 24 & Python 3.14 (Latest Standards)
-- System Dependencies (Python, Node.js, Redis, MariaDB)
+- Dual-Stack Databases (PostgreSQL + MariaDB)
-- Frappe Bench & Framework
+- Frappe Bench & Framework (v15)
-- RPanel App
+- RPanel App v1.2.0+
-- Production Configuration (Nginx, Supervisor)
+- Production-Ready Nginx & Supervisor configuration

 **Run this command as root:**